Liquor (Rural Hotels Concession) Amendment Bill 2018

 ▸18 members spoke18 support

-As Attorney-General, supported the bill and moved government amendments to extend concessions to small community clubs with 2,000 members or fewer, and to clarify the fee applies only to the base licence fee.
+As Attorney-General, supported the bill on behalf of the government and foreshadowed amendments to extend the concessional fee to small community clubs with 2,000 members or fewer, and to clarify it applies only to the base licence fee and not risk criterion fees or detached bottle shops.

 “The government supports the intent of the bill to introduce a licence fee concession to licensees in very remote Queensland who provide vital services and social support to their communities.”— 2019-02-26View Hansard

-“A liquor licensing structure whereby a hotel which supports a local population of 75 or even less is required to pay the same licence fee as an urban hotel that has 75 walks-in per hour is not a fair one, and that is what is at the heart of this bill.”— 2019-02-26View Hansard
+“A liquor licensing structure whereby a hotel which supports a local population of 75 or even less is required to pay the same licence fee as an urban hotel that has 75 walks-in per hour is not a fair one.”— 2019-02-26View Hansard

 “It was there that I realised that they pay the same licence fee for a catchment of 120 people as the Breakfast Creek Hotel pays in Brisbane, with a catchment north of two million people.”— 2019-02-26View Hansard

-Supported the bill but argued it does not go far enough, advocating for extension to drought-declared areas to help struggling pubs in his electorate that pay up to $6,000 annually in fees.
+Supported the bill but argued it does not go far enough, listing struggling pubs in his drought-affected electorate that fall outside the very remote classification and would miss out on the concession.

 “The only difference in circumstances affecting the pubs in Mitchell or Yuleba, Cunnamulla or Surat is a line on the map from the ABS categorisation.”— 2019-02-26View Hansard

-Supported the bill, reflecting on the central role country pubs have played in community life and lamenting the loss of pubs like Bouldercombe and Bajool in his area.
+Supported the bill and called for the bandwidth to be widened to protect more country pubs, lamenting the closure of pubs like Bouldercombe and Bajool in his electorate.

 “I have lost Bouldercombe.
 There was 90 years of having a coldie at the Bouldie.
-We cannot have one anymore.
-We have lost Bajool pub.
-Pubs are going down the chute everywhere.”— 2019-02-26View Hansard
+We cannot have one anymore.”— 2019-02-26View Hansard

-“The committee recognises the integral place that a hotel can hold in a very remote community.
-The hotel is a place where locals and tourists enjoy a meal, a drink or meet with friends.”— 2019-02-26View Hansard
+“The committee recognises the integral place that a hotel can hold in a very remote community.”— 2019-02-26View Hansard

-Supported the bill, emphasising that rural pubs are the heart of their communities and serve as gathering places during crises like the recent North-West Queensland floods.
+Supported the bill, emphasising that remote pubs are much more than waterholes and serve as the heart and meeting place of their communities, especially during the recent North-West Queensland flood disaster.

 “I support country pubs.
 I support country clubs.
 I support the bill.
 Well done!”— 2019-02-26View Hansard